-- Culvert should be designed to handle at least a ten-year flood. - Intermittent stream culverts should be sized to cover a width of at least the active channel width (i.e. 75% of bankfull width). - A diameter of 18" is the minimum requirement for any intermittent stream or drainage culvert. - A diameter of 15" is the minimum requirement for all driveway culverts. - If field measurements of active channel width are not available, drainage area can be used to determine proper sizing.
-The Vermont Rivers & Roads Field Manual has a table of drainage areas and bankfull width and depth, a link to the manual can be found on page 51. - Consider protecting culvert outlets/inlets from erosion and undermining by use of rock aprons, headwalls and wingwalls, and/or plunge pools.
+- Culvert should be designed to handle at least a ten-year flood. - Intermittent stream culverts must be sized to cover a width of at least the active channel width (i.e. 75% of bankfull width). - A diameter of 18" is the minimum requirement for any drainage culvert. - A diameter of 15" is the minimum requirement for all driveway culverts. - If field measurements of active channel width are not available, drainage area can be used to determine proper sizing.
+The Vermont Rivers & Roads Field Manual has a table of drainage areas and bankfull width and depth, a link to the manual can be found on page 51.
+Sizing table can also be found in appendix B of the Orange Book, Town Highway guide. - Consider protecting culvert outlets/inlets from erosion and undermining by use of rock aprons, headwalls and wingwalls, and/or plunge pools.